Correcting Gradient-Based Circuit Localization via Interaction-Aware Backpropagation: Discussion

 \section{Discussion}

 \textbf{Should gradients estimate the joint effect?} We designed TSG to approximate the effect of perturbing multiple attention scores simultaneously to address the self-repair problem.
 However, is this always desirable?
 Whether to approximate the effect of perturbing one or multiple attention scores depends on the causal question being asked.
 If a perturbation would cause changes in multiple interacting attention scores, then we should estimate the joint effect; otherwise, we should estimate the individual effect.
 However, when perturbing early-layer variables, determining which attention scores in deep layers are affected becomes difficult because the number of potential causal paths grows exponentially with depth.
 We naively assumed that perturbations would always impact all interacting attention scores.
-This assumption may fail for certain inputs, models, and types of perturbations, which could explain why GIM underperforms other methods for Qwen 1.5B in \Cref{tab:fa_results} and in the late layers in \Cref{fig:layer_aopc}.
+This assumption may fail for certain inputs, models, and types of perturbations.
 TSG is a naive solution to the self-repair problem; future work should investigate methods to estimate whether a perturbation will cause changes in multiple interacting attention scores, enabling a more principled selection between joint and individual effect estimation.

-\textbf{Could GIM improve model training?} Since GIM's gradient modifications more accurately attribute importance to model components during interpretation, we speculate that they might also improve model training itself.
-By implementing these modifications during backpropagation, we might achieve more precise parameter updates that account for feature interactions and self-repair mechanisms.
-We suggest that future work empirically evaluate whether models trained with GIM-modified gradients demonstrate faster convergence or better performance compared to standard training approaches.

-\textbf{Limitations:} While our experiments demonstrate that TSG improves the faithfulness of the attributions and accurately approximates the effect of joint ablation during self-repair, we cannot conclusively establish a causal link between these observations.
-Temperature adjustment affects backpropagation in multiple ways beyond mitigating self-repair, and these additional effects may contribute to the improved faithfulness we observe.
-Furthermore, we did not find an explanation for why TSG improved faithfulness across all models except for Qwen-2.5 1.5B.
-We observed that its gradient was a hundred-fold larger than the other models', but could not provide any definite evidence that this caused the decreased faithfulness.